polljoy/polljoy-Unity/README.md

 1. Download `Dist` folder to your local drive
 2. Import polljoy_SDK.unitypackage
-3. Import NGUI package (if you have not. polljoy SDK requires NGUI)
+3. Import NGUI package (if you have not. polljoy SDK requires NGUI 2)

 ### Implement polljoy in Project